betterscientificsoftware/bssw.io/Site/QuestionsAboutContributing.md

 <!-- start of the body -->

-If you have additonal questions on what content to contribute, or questions about the contribution process, please contact us using the form below.
+If you have additional questions on what content to contribute, or questions about the contribution process, please contact us using the form below.

 <!-- end of the body -->